 For the lamb tagine preheat your oven to 160℃

-Heat a large casserole dish.
-Season the lamb shanks all over with salt and pepper.
-Pour in the olive oil and, once hot, fry the lamb shanks all over until golden-brown.
-Remove them from the pan and set aside.
+Heat oil in a large casserole dish.
+Season the lamb shanks all over with salt and pepper. once hot, fry the lamb shanks all over until golden-brown.
+Remove from the pan and set aside.

 In the same pan add your chopped onion and fry for one minute before adding your garlic and ginger before frying for a further two minutes.

-Grind up some cumin seeds in a pestle and mortar/ find a way to bash the seeds up to release their flavour.
+Grind up some cumin seeds in a pestle and mortar.
 Turn your rose harissa into a paste by mixing one tbsp with a tsp of olive oil, 1/2 tsp of tomato puree and a squeeze of lemon juice.

 Add the cumin, ras-el-hanout, rose harissa paste, cinnamon, smoked paprika, , freshly ground black pepper and cook for a further two minutes, ensuring the spices don't burn.